-Capital assets, which include land, land improvements, buildings, vehicles and furniture and equipment, are reported in the academy-wide financial statements.
-Assets having a useful life in excess of one year and whose costs exceed \$5,000 are capitalized.
+Capital assets, which include land, land improvements, buildings and building improvements, vehicles and furniture and equipment, are reported in the academy-wide financial statements.
+Assets having a useful life in excess of one year and whose costs exceed \$1,000 are capitalized.
 Capital assets are stated at historical cost or estimated historical cost where actual cost information is not available.
 Donated capital assets are stated at fair value at the date of donation.